dfulmer/spreadsheet-maker/README.md

 Hint: to get to 100%, do this: in app.py, on line 16, after combine_tsv_files() ...
 Add this: "# pragma: no cover"

 # Directory apps/4
+python combine_tsv.py - this works almost perfectly, it just has a formatted first row.